dotnet/csharpstandard/standard/conversions.md

   - If the source value is NaN, the result is NaN if the decimal representation supports NaNs; otherwise a System.OverflowException is thrown.
 - For a conversion from `decimal` to `float` or `double`, the `decimal` value is rounded to the nearest `double` or `float` value.
 If the source value’s magnitude is too large to represent in the target type, or that value is infinity, the result is infinity preserving the sign of the original value.
 If the source value is NaN, the result is NaN.
 While this conversion may lose precision, it never causes an exception to be thrown.

-> *Note:* The `decimal` type is not required to support infinities or NaN values but may do so; its range may be smaller than the range of `float` and `double`, but is not guaranteed to be.
+> *Note*: The `decimal` type is not required to support infinities or NaN values but may do so; its range may be smaller than the range of `float` and `double`, but is not guaranteed to be.
 For `decimal` representations without infinities or NaN values, and with a range smaller than `float`, the result of a conversion from `decimal` to either `float` or `double` will never be infinity or NaN. *end note*

 ### 10.3.3 Explicit enumeration conversions